Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-Figures \ref{fig:sim2mu} and \ref{fig:sim2sig} depict the bias, RMSE, CP, and CI width of $\mu$ and $\sigma^2$ based on the synthetic data via the 3 DIPS approaches, respectively.
+Figures \ref{fig:sim2mu} and \ref{fig:sim2sig} depict the bias, RMSE, 95\% CI width, and the CP of the 95\% CI for $\mu$ and $\sigma^2$ based on the synthetic data of $\mu$ and $\sigma^2$ based on the synthetic data via the 3 DIPS approaches, respectively.
 For the purposes of comparability across different values of $\sigma^2$, the bias, RMSE, and CI width for $\sigma^2$ were scaled by the true $\sigma^2$, referred to as the relative bias, scaled RMSE and scaled CI width, respectively.
-Overall, the MODIPS approach outperformed the two histogram-based approaches in the case of $\mu$ with smaller bias and close-to-nominal CP, but it did have larger RMSEs and wider CIs.
-The MODIPS approach also outperformed the two histogram-based approaches in the case of $\sigma^2$ with much smaller bias and RMSEs and close-to-nominal CP; the CIs were wider in the former.
-Between the perturbed and smooth histograms, the former offered better inferences.